Joining The Navy

 To become an enlisted sailor or officer in the Navy, you must be willing to commit years of your life to serving in the armed forces.
 The amount of time you must be willing to commit to will vary according to your personal goals and aspirations in the military.
 If you are interested in a basic enlistment, you are looking at spending anywhere from two to four years in the Navy, with more time being required for specialized positions.
 If you are looking to become a Naval officer, you will be contracted for service for a period of between three to five years, with the possibility of a longer contract if you are seeking specialized positions.

 2. Am I looking to serve in the military full-time or part-time?

-?
-Navy Reserve – Joining the Navy Reserve is a great way to fulfill your desire to serve in the armed forces without committing full time.
+- Navy Reserve – Joining the Navy Reserve is a great way to fulfill your desire to serve in the armed forces without committing full-time.
 The obligations for Navy Reservists include a commitment of two to eight years.
-In this time, you will typically report for duty one weekend per month as well as a single two-week training period per year.
+During this time, you will typically report for duty one weekend per month as well as a single two-week training period per year.

 3. What kinds of career opportunities are available to me in the Navy?

 One of the biggest benefits of the Navy is the vast amount of career opportunities available to those who serve in this branch of the armed forces.
 After fulfilling your obligation to complete basic training as a sailor, you will have the ability to move on to more specialized Navy jobs.
 Are you content with performing basic job functions for the Navy, or are you looking for an opportunity to become an officer?
 Taking the time to clearly assess your goals is a great way to determine if the career opportunities in the Navy are what you’re looking for.

 4. Can the Navy help me achieve higher education?